Xeverous/the_website/website/pages/cpp/tutorials/beginner/08_arrays/01_introduction/introduction.rst

     :code_path: size2.cpp
     :color_path: size2.color

-And before C++17, the function could be written in C++11 compatible code as such (this function doesn't use :cch:`sizeof` operator but the fact that template will deduce array size from its type):
+And before C++17, the function could be written in C++11-compatible code.
+This function doesn't use :cch:`sizeof` operator but the fact that templates can *deduce* array size from its type (*template type deduction* is a very powerful feature where the compiler can infer a lot of compile-time information):

 .. cch::
     :code_path: size3.cpp